 - Cocktail Umbrellas

-Ginger Ale or Ginger Beer – These are both non-alcoholic mixers that will add a ginger flavor and bubbles to a mocktail.
+Ginger Ale or Ginger Beer – These are non-alcoholic mixers that add ginger flavor and bubbles to a mocktail.

-Tonic Water – A sweeter and flavored version of soda water.
-It’s made with quinine and with served with an ounce of fresh lime juice it becomes an instant, easy mocktail!
+Tonic Water: A sweeter and flavored version of soda water.
+It’s made with quinine and served with an ounce of fresh lime juice, so it becomes an instant, easy mocktail!

-Fruit Juice – We like to use organic fruit juice to make mocktails.
-Try our watermelon juice, lime and a dash of soda water.
+Fruit Juice: I like to use organic fruit juice to make a mocktail.
+Try our watermelon juice, lime, and a dash of soda water.

-Cranberry Juice – A classic mixer that pairs nicely with zero-proof spirits.
-Follow our recipe for a cranberry thyme gin and tonic by using Ritual gin.
+Cranberry Juice: A classic mixer that pairs nicely with zero-proof spirits.
+Follow our recipe for a cranberry thyme gin and tonic using Ritual gin.

 Mocktail Recipes You’ll Love